 - Statement of purpose that details: - the student's goals, and - the student's previous industry or academic experiences. - Proof of a four-year degree.
-Applicants who are not participating in the B.S./M.S. program must submit a final transcript showing that they have completed a bachelor's degree or its equivalent before enrolling in the M.S. - Three letters of recommendation from individuals who can comment on the student's qualification for pursuing graduate study in IMGD. - Applicants may submit other material supporting their application, such as a portfolio of their work.
+Applicants who are not participating in the B.S./M.S. program must submit a final transcript showing that they have completed a bachelor's degree or its equivalent before enrolling in the M.S. program. - Three letters of recommendation from individuals who can comment on the student's qualification for pursuing graduate study in IMGD. - Applicants may submit other material supporting their application, such as a portfolio of their work.

-More information on admissions can be found here: http://imgd.wpi.edu/ gradadmin-requirements.html
+More information on admissions can be found here: http://imgd.wpi.edu/gradadmin-requirements.html

-IMGD M.S. students undertake a set of core courses (9 credit hours) covering various aspects of design, supplemented by two courses (6 credit hours) supporting a focus area (Serious Games, Technical, or Management), and two courses (6 credit hours) of electives.
+IMGD M.S. students undertake a Game Design Studio course (3 credit hours), a set of core courses (9 credit hours) covering various aspects of design, supplemented by two courses (6 credit hours) supporting a focus area (Serious Games, Technical, or Management), and one elective course (3 credit hours).
 Each student is required to complete either a Master's thesis (a systematic approach to addressing an identified research question, typically done individually) or a Master's project (a substantial development effort that follows a production plan to implement a design vision, typically done in teams) to complete the degree requirements (9 credit hours).